Locations:

 Are the symptoms of COVID-19 the same during pregnancy?

 Yes, the symptoms are the same.
-Most symptoms start as mild and flu-like, but they can become severe.
+Most symptoms start as mild and flu-like.
+But they can become severe.

 Mild symptoms of COVID-19 during pregnancy could include:

-You should seek emergency medical attention if you have any of the following severe symptoms:
+Seek emergency medical attention if you have any of the following severe symptoms:

 What causes COVID-19?

-• You breathe in respiratory droplets from someone who has the virus.
-For example, a person coughs or sneezes near you and you breathe in those particles.
+• You breathe in respiratory droplets from someone who has the virus — for example, a person coughs or sneezes near you and you breathe in those particles

 Advertisement